About Sydney Jane Baily

 Born and raised in California, she earned degrees in English and history on the East Coast and has traveled the world, spending a lot of exceedingly happy time in the U.K. where her extended family resides, eating fish and chips, drinking shandies, and snacking on Maltesers and Cadbury bars.
 Sydney currently lives in New England with her family — human, canine, and feline.

-Sydney’s new Diamonds of the First Water Series is going to be published by WOLF Publishing starting this spring.
+Sydney’s first book in her new Diamonds of the First Water Series was published by WOLF Publishing in spring 2022.

 Visit Sydney at www.sydneyjanebaily.com.